Here at the Franklin Society, our mission is simple: To research and share alternative investments with self-directed retail investors.

-What if there was a way to do just that – and take back control of our money?
-What if we could, even in a small way, control our financial future with investments that actually felt good?
-By investing in people that we got to know?
+What if there was a way to do just that – take back control of our money?

 He helped start newspapers and printing companies all over this great land long before we were declared our independence from the British.

-And, perhaps most importantly, he started the The Leather Apron Club.
-He started a society of like-minded gentlemen that were interested in business, investing, and sharing ideas.
+And, perhaps most importantly, he started the The Leather Apron Club, a society of like-minded gentlemen interested in business, investing, and sharing ideas.